 Ultrasonography is the main investigation for vasculitis of the testis and may show areas of reduced or absent testicular artery flow and a testis with a heterogeneous appearance with multiple hypoechoic mass-like areas 4,5.

 Cases of infarction may reveal a solid hypoechoic mass-like area in the testicles and the absence of color Doppler flow in the affected and surrounding region 6.

 Treatment and prognosis

 In patients with no history of comorbid systematic vasculitis, these diseases should be excluded.
-Treatment for testicular vasculitis usually includes orchidectomy 1.
+Treatment for testicular vasculitis usually includes orchiectomy 1.
 However, in some cases where systemic treatment for an underlying vasculitic disease is commenced partial reperfusion of the testicle can occur 8.

 Testicular infarction is a possible complication of testicular vasculitis.
-In one case series, 100% of patients with vasculitis had evidence of localized infarction on orchidectomy 7.
+In one case series, 100% of patients with vasculitis had evidence of localized infarction on orchiectomy 7.
 However, in addition to segmental infarction, a variety of patterns has been reported including unilateral complete infarction and even bilateral complete infarction 4,9.

 Differential diagnoses includes 1: